peterot/HomekitDataExporter/README.md

 Once these are added click `Test Connection`.
 The result will either be `Success` or a listed error message.

-If the connection is successful the app will continue to send Homekit measurements to the database every 5 minutes.
+If the connection is successful the app will continue to send HomeKit measurements to the database every 5 minutes.
 The sttings are stored locally so should be maintained between restarts of the app.
 On any restart, as long as the settings are present the app will automatically staret connecting.

 ## A first graph